ShaksRA/ai-template-editor/AI_USAGE.md

 ## Tools/models used

-For this assignment, I mainly used **Claude (Anthropic)** as an AI coding assistant whenever I needed help.
-I worked with it in an agentic chat setup, where I could provide the assignment PDF, review the output, and give it additional instructions or corrections based on what I wanted.
-I used Claude at different stages of the task, including planning the data model, developing the components and core logic, creating and running tests, and preparing the three required documents.
-I didn’t simply rely on its output—I reviewed the code and documentation myself and made the necessary changes before considering the work complete.
-I did not use any other AI coding or code-review tools, such as GitHub Copilot or a separate review model.
+I used **Claude (Anthropic)** as a supporting AI assistant during the assignment, mainly when I needed a second perspective, help with implementation details, or wanted to validate an approach.
+I first worked through the requirements and overall structure myself, then used Claude selectively while building the data model, components, logic, and test cases.
+It was also useful for troubleshooting issues and improving the initial documentation drafts.
+I reviewed and modified the generated suggestions, made the final implementation decisions, and ran the tests myself to make sure everything worked as expected.
+The three required documents were also reviewed and finalized by me.
+Apart from Claude, I did not use any other AI coding or code-review tools.

 ## Example 1 — planning / product-framing interaction (redacted/paraphrased)